paulross/PythonExtensionPatterns/doc/sphinx/source/cpp_and_cpython.rst

 * Two C++ templates for Python ``set`` / ``frozenset`` to and from ``std::unordered_set`` for all types.
 * Two C++ templates for Python ``dict`` to and from ``std::map`` or ``std::unordered_map`` for all type pairs.

-These six handwritten templates are short, fairly simple and comprehensible.
+These six handwritten templates are short, simple and comprehensible.
 Then, for simplicity, a Python script is used to create the final, instantiated, 352 functions.

 As an example, here how the function is developed that converts a Python list of ``float`` to and from a C++